go-park-mail-ru/2025_2_Suzuki_plus_one/docs/auth/authentication.md

 ## Frontend

+If JS has Access token, then User is considered authenticated.

-- Access token keeps in JS memory
+- Access token keeps in JS memory (to obtain hit `/auth/refresh`)
-- Refresh token keeps in HttpOnly Secure SameSite=strict cookie
+- Refresh token keeps in HttpOnly Secure SameSite=strict cookie (to obtain hit `/auth/signin`)

 ## Backend